|

 to knights.

 The address list.
-The Secretary maintains an address list of the members
+The Secretary maintains an address list of the

-Companions.
+other Companions.

 The SCA-Laurels Mailing List.
 For those Companions with e-mail, there